christiandudel/dtms/README.md

 ```

 This step is not necessary, but its result can be passed to several of
-the functions used for calculating results, providing additional
+the functions used for calculating Markov chain methods, providing
-information.
+additional information.

-Most functions used to calculate results need a transition matrix and a
+Most functions used to calculate Markov chain methods need a transition
-‘dtms’ object, and potentially further arguments.
-The two examples below
+matrix and a `dtms` object, and potentially further arguments.
+The two
-calculate the expected time spent in a state (`dtms_expectancy`) and the
+examples below calculate the expected time spent in a state
-lifetime risk of ever reaching a state (`dtms_risk`).
-In the first case,
+(`dtms_expectancy()`) and the lifetime risk of ever reaching a state
-the starting distribution of states is passed to the function; this is
+(`dtms_risk()`).
+In the first case, the starting distribution of states
-optional.
-In the second case, one or several states need to be specified
+is passed to the function; this is optional.
+In the second case, one or
-for which the lifetime risk os be calculated:
+several states need to be specified for which the lifetime risk will be
+calculated:

 ``` r
 ## State expectancies